charmalt/final-project-main/README.md

 ### <a name="enhancements">Potential future enhancements</a>
-1. User creation/authentication.
-While the objects to create a user (including an encrypted password) and half the work to do the relevant username and password validations, it wasn't central to our MVP and thus prioritised other work during the final days of the project.
+1. **User creation/authentication**.
+While the objects to create a user (including an encrypted password) into a database and half the work to do the relevant username and password validations were written, it wasn't central to our MVP and thus other work was prioritised during the final days of the project.

-2. Error handling. [ Can someone else detail the work done on this please? ]
+2. **Error handling**. [ Can someone else detail the work done on this please? ]

-3. Proper design of the client. [ More here. ]
+3. **Proper design of the client**. [ More here. ]

-4. ???
+4. **Full deployment**.
+We deployed our database and extra time was spent attempting to deploy the SMTP server on AWS.
+While the environment was successfully recreated and our scripts started, we didn't have the time to configure the firewall correctly to allow our custom TCP server script to listen on the correct port.

 ## <a name="service">The Service</a>
-As the point of the project was to understand and recreate the full email process, we deliberately built
+As the point of the project was to understand and recreate the full email process, we deliberately built our own server scripts to run our mimic SMTP and POP servers.

-## <a name="architecture">Technical architecture</a>
+### <a name="architecture">Technical architecture</a>
 ![Summary of our technical architecture](https://github.com/charmalt/final-project-main/blob/master/images/summary-architecture.png "Summary of our technical architecture")

 Table of tech used here?